szgula/UofG_Robotics_TDP/Documentation.md

 distance threshold of the position of the player.

 ##### Receive
-In the reveive action, the velocity of the ball is imparted the velocity of the player which recieves the ball if the ball is within a certain distance threshold.
+In the receive action, the ball is imparted the velocity of the player which receives the ball if the ball is within a certain distance threshold.

 ### Robot Model

 The robots are implemented using two wheel differential drive kinematics because they are also easier to implement physically.
 In the differential drive model each wheel is imparted with an independent angular velocity.
-The speed, the heading angle and the next position of the robot are derived out of the the angular velocities of the wheels.
+The speed, the heading angle and the next position of the robot are derived out of the angular velocities of the wheels.

 $$x_n = x + (r_w  \Delta t / 2) (\omega_l + \omega_r)$$